DyversHands/www.DyversHands.com/_pages/games.md

 ## ***Tableau Games:*** **Collaborative Cinematic Storytelling**

-_**Kickstarter Campaign:** The Kickstarter campaign for our first two **Tableau** playsets concluded April 17th and is fully funded!
-For more details and our roadmap for delivery, see [NEWS: Tableau Kickstarter Success](/news/Tableau-Kickstarter-Success/)._
+_**Now Available:** After a [successful Kickstarter](/news/Tableau-Kickstarter-Success/) campaign, our first three Tableau playsets are now available to the public.
+For more details see [NEWS: Tableau Game System - Now Available to All Storytellers!](/news/Tableau-Now_Available_to_All/)._
 {: .notice--info}

 ![Tableau Logo](/assets/images/logos/Tableau_Games_portrait_white_spot_rgb_on_black_190_190.png){: style="float:right; padding:16px;" }